Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Workflow automation

-DocuWare’s Drag-and-drop functionality makes it simple for anyone, even those without technical skills, to develop custom workflows for virtually any business process involving your company’s documents and digital files.
-Establishing a workflow is as simple as setting specific tasks and assignment triggers, along with “if/then” statements, which are displayed in an easy-to-follow, color-coded flow chart.
+DocuWare’s drag-and-drop workflow builder makes it accessible for anyone — regardless of technical background — to design custom workflows for virtually any document-driven business process.
+Setting up a workflow involves defining specific tasks, assignment triggers and conditional “if/then” statements, which are displayed in an easy-to-follow, color-coded flow chart.
 Once applied to a document or task, workflows notify users when a document needs their attention and then automatically proceed to the next step in the process until the workflow is completed successfully.

 DocuWare versioning history